gasembe/gasembe.github.io/_posts/2024-10-09-using-dlt-in-an-on-prem-data-warehouse.md

      ETL package to load the fact and dimensions from oracle datawarehouse to SQL server.
 * Use microsoft data migration assistant for oracle tool to migrate the data mart from Oracle to SQL server

-Option 1 was going to take longer to implement given that it involved actual development effort.
-Option 2 seemed viable, but the only problem for me was, it's a new tool I had not used before therefore i needed to learn how to use it, experiment before i could use it for the POC, I didnt have that time!.
+Option 1 was going to take longer to implement, it would involve actual development effort.
+Option 2 seemed viable, but the only problem for me was, it's a new tool I had not used before.
+It meant I needed to learn how to use it, experiment with it before i could use it for the POC, I didnt have that time!.